Banking, Finance and Investment (Top Up)

 The BSc (Hons) Banking, Finance and Investment course helps prepare you for a career in a variety of financial institutions including banks, investment management, consultancy and equity trading.

-Covering three distinct themes: Banking, Finance and Investment, this degree will allow you the opportunity to gain an in-depth knowledge in a variety of contexts, from investing and trading in equity markets, international financial markets, corporate finance theory and banking in an international context.
+This degree will allow you the opportunity to gain an in-depth knowledge in a variety of contexts, from investing and trading in equity markets, to corporate finance theory and banking in an international context.

 - Banking in an International Context